(This post was originally published June 22, 2018.)

 Rather than an either/or proposition, these two models are more like the ends of a spectrum.
 A great class will be somewhere in the middle, utilizing a bit of both styles.
 In teaching Brazilian Jiujitsu we tend towards a student-centered approach.
 The instructor, or Professor, directs the class, leading warm-ups, teaching and correcting techniques, and coaching in application.
 The students are provided the opportunity to practice with partners, and collectively work “through” the techniques.

 Obviously, the age of the students also plays a role in where the class falls on the spectrum.
 Our Little Samurai, ages 4-6, need much more instructor guidance, than do the Junior Jujiteiros, who in turn require more than an adult class.
 That being said, we are continually pushing our younger students to be the best they can be, and expect them to hold themselves to the highest of standards.
 Learning to focus, stay on task, and work independently are valuable life-skills which we strive to instill in our students; we teach these ideals, in part, by expecting it of the students.
-Therefore, we strive to shift from the teacher-centered end of the spectrum to the student-centered as early as possible.
+Therefore, we strive to shift from the teacher-centered end of the spectrum to the student-centered as early and as frequently as possible.